...

 • Rentalizer estimates can be off by 15-25% in less popular markets

-• Investment-focused — not built for arbitrage operators
+• Investment-focused.
+Not built for arbitrage operators

 • Free tier is too limited to be genuinely useful